Various Japanese foods during a cooking class in Tokyo Japan

 This cooking class made the list not just because we love sushi, but because it’s also affordable and fun!
 If you want to learn how to make one of the best dishes in the world without spending too much, this is a great cooking class to book.

 The instructors were great and made the directions easy to follow.
-All of the ingredients were super fresh and made sushi especially delicious.
-And oh man was there a lot of it!
-I am a big fan of salmon so I loved that half of what I got to make was done using my favorite fish.
+All of the ingredients were super fresh and made the sushi especially delicious.
+And oh man, was there a lot of it!
+I am a big fan of salmon, so I loved that half of what I got to make was done using my favorite fish.
 Sake isn’t included, but I paid a little extra to get a sampler flight and have it with my meal.

 5. Traditional Sweets & Tea ceremony